 - redness, soreness, or swelling around the opening to the vagina

 - discharge (fluid) coming from the vagina, or stains on their underpants (can sometimes be tinged with blood)

 What Causes Vaginitis?

 Vaginitis is common in girls of all ages.
-Before puberty, the lining of the vagina and the skin of the vulva are very thin.
-Soap, laundry detergent, fabric softener, tight clothing, wet diapers or swimsuits, sand, and germs can bother this area, leading to vaginitis.
+It’s especially common before puberty, when the lining of the vagina and the skin of the vulva are very thin.
+Soap, laundry detergent, fabric softener, tight clothing, wet diapers or swimsuits, or sand can bother this area, leading to vaginitis.